 D’ Captain’s Haven and Garden of Gethsemane Mountain Resort

-These resorts were quite in the list of the group’s itinerary.
+These resorts were quite on the list of the group’s itinerary.
 But after the disagreement regarding the entrance fees with the resort, the group decided to call a pass on these.
 Likewise, people swamped these resorts too.
 They had pools which were inviting despite the cold, but so were other resorts still in the option.

 Bemwa Farm was very well-known for their strawberries.
 Strawberries, being scarce in Mindanao, were sought after in places they were picky to grow up to.
-Aside from strawberries, Bemwa Farm was also the pit stop of travelers for breakfast.
+Aside from strawberries, Bemwa Farm was also the pit stop for travelers for breakfast.
 And although everybody would be diffident to admit it, the farm had grown to become an adjective for bad breakfast services.

 The group had been hungry at about 09:30 AM when they reached Bemwa Farm.
 They paid the motorcycle driver P170.00 per head then proceeded to the entrance booth of the farm.
 After paying the consumable entrance fee of P50.00, they immediately went to the also swamped cafeteria to grab breakfast.
-With the herd of people coming to the place, you would expect them to have a working system in handling orders.
+With the herd of people coming to the place, you would expect them to have a working system for handling orders.
 They did not have!